 Click the refresh icon that is on the top-right corner of the Clusters page to refresh the clusters status.

 To add a cluster, click the New button on the Clusters page.

 The Create New Cluster page is displayed.
 Enter the following details to create a new cluster:

 - Cluster Labels: A list of comma-separated labels to uniquely identify the cluster.
 This is a mandatory field.

-- For more information on the rest of the parameters, refer to Configuring Clusters and Modifying Cluster Configuration for more information.
+- For more information on the rest of the parameters, see Configuring Clusters and Managing Clusters.

 Click Save to create the new cluster.

 Cloning may be preferable to creating a new cluster in many cases since most of the fields will be copied from an existing cluster.

 To clone a cluster, click the ellipse icon listed against the cluster.